 Public housing is managed and maintained by Housing SA.
 Some public housing is set aside for people of Aboriginal or Torres Strait Islander descent.
-Public housing is not always the best option because the choice is limited.
+Public housing is not always the best option because stock is limited.

-Community housing is administered, maintained and managed by non-government organisations.
-There are two types of community housing providers:
+Community housing is maintained and managed by non-government organisations.
+There are two types of community housing providers.

 Community housing providers

 Previously called housing associations, community housing providers are run by independent skills based boards with strong links to their community.
 They provide housing for specific disadvantaged groups in the community.
-Vacancies in community housing are not high, so people should consider a range of options.
+Vacancies in community housing are limited, so it's a good idea to consider a range of options.

 Volunteer member-tenant managed community housing

-Previously called housing co-operatives, volunteer member-tenant managed (VMTM) community housing is administered, maintained and managed by members, who are usually tenants.
+Previously called housing co-operatives, volunteer member-tenant managed (VMTM) community housing is maintained and managed by members, who are usually tenants.
 This requires a commitment of up to 12 hours per week by member-tenants to make decisions and carry out all functions related to: